TotallyInformation/node-red-contrib-uibuilder/docs/security.md

    Security is **not** applied to your web resources (html, css, javascript, images, etc).
 It is always assumed that these are "public" in the sense that anyone with access to your web server is able to load them.
 So make sure that nothing sensitive is made available via a web resource.

    The front-end `uibuilder.logon()` function allows you to include a single object as a parameter.
 This object can contain any extra data that you want to make available to the `validateUser()` function in `security.js`.
-That data is added to `msg._uibAuth`.
+That data is added to `msg._auth`.
 It is passed as the only parameter to `validateUser()`.
 As a minimum, you _must_ include an `id` property which is used to identify the user.
-See below for more information about `msg._uibAuth`.
+See below for more information about `msg._auth`.

    The front-end `uibuilder.logoff()` function allows you to allow a user to log off.
 It takes no parameters.
 An equivalent automatic process happens if the authentication token expires. uibuilderfe will clear its own authentication data in this case but you are responsible for clearing any other sensitive or protected information.